Back To Search Results

 Mechanism of Action

 Norepinephrine is a sympathomimetic amine derived from tyrosine.
-It is structurally identical to epinephrine but differs because it lacks a methyl group on its nitrogen atom.
-This difference makes it primarily agonistic at alpha1 and beta1 receptors, with little-to-no beta2 or alpha2 activity.
-At low doses (less than 2 mcg/min), the beta1 effects may be more pronounced and increase cardiac output.
-However, in doses higher than 3 mcg/min, the alpha1 effects may predominate.
-The increased activation of the alpha1 receptors will result in vasoconstriction and dose-dependent increases in systemic vascular resistance.
-The ratio of venous to arterial activity is relatively equal.[4][5]
+Norepinephrine is nearly identical to epinephrine but lacks a methyl group on its nitrogen atom.
+This difference makes it primarily agonistic at α1 and β1 receptors, with minimal α2 or β2 activity.
+At lower infusion rates (<2 μg/min), the β1 effects may be more pronounced and increase cardiac output.
+However, for rates exceeding 3 μg/min, the α1 effects may predominate.
+Increased activation of α1 receptors results in vasoconstriction and dose-dependent increases in systemic vascular resistance.
+The ratio of venous-to-arterial activity is relatively equal.[9][10]
+Norepinephrine increases cerebral blood flow in patients with impaired autoregulation, such as those with traumatic brain injury or critical illness, while having little effect in healthy individuals or those without brain injury.
+These findings highlight the importance of norepinephrine in stabilizing hemodynamics and improving tissue perfusion in critically ill patients.[11]

 Pharmacokinetics